 Compost is made from kitchen scraps and yard waste, such as banana peels, orange rinds, grass clippings, and raked leaves.

-The best part about compost is that you can make your own in your backyard.
+The best part about compost is that you can make your own, right in your backyard.
 For more information, check out my article on how to make compost.

 Can You Have Too Much Potassium In Soil?

 The moral of the story is this: always get a soil test before adding any supplements to your soil.
-Make sure you really do have a potassium deficiency!
+Make sure you really do have a potassium deficiency before using additives that are high in potassium!

 A soil test will also tell you if your soil is too acidic (low pH) or too basic (high pH), which can help you to decide which supplement to use.